informalsystems/quint/doc/adr001-transpiler-architecture.md

 ## 2. Task List and Task Scheduler

-The task list maintains the list of smaller transpiling jobs (tasks) to be performed, in order to completely parse a TNT specification and turn it into a TLA+ specification.
+The task list maintains the list of smaller transpiling jobs (tasks) to be performed, in order to completely parse a Quint specification and turn it into a TLA+ specification.
 Normally, tasks are added in the head of the list and consumed from the head.
 In some cases, a task may be returned back to the list, e.g., when name resolution requires loading another unit.
 Initially, the